-- c.
-Some Notable Positions of Democratic Presidential Candidates.
-Throughout the year, perhaps the most interesting legislative discussion came from the positions of the Democratic Presidential candidates.
-Some of them are listed. - Former Vice President and the Democratic Presidential nominee Joe Biden proposes ending the step-up in basis at death on capital gains exceeding \$100,000, applying the payroll tax to earnings over \$400,000, raising the corporate tax rate from 21% to 28%, taxing capital gains as ordinary income for taxpayers having income over \$1 million, raising the top bracket to 39.6%, limiting reduction in tax liability from itemized deductions to no more than 28% of deductions, restoring the Pease limitation on itemized deductions for taxable incomes above \$400,000, phasing out the \$199A deduction for qualified business income above \$400,000, imposing a 15% minimum tax on corporate book income for C corporations with over \$100 million of book income, raising the tax rate on foreign profits, eliminating fossil fuel subsidies, and eliminating like-kind exchanges.
-The Biden proposals are estimated by the Urban-Brookings Tax Policy Center to raise approximately \$4 trillion over a decade, and to result in a reduction of the after-tax income of the top 1% of households by 17% (compared to a drop of 0.5% for bottom 80% of households).
+- (1) General Tax Proposals.
+Some of the income tax proposals by President Biden include the following, many of which are to roll back the 2017 Trump tax cuts: - Ending the step-up in basis at death on capital gains exceeding \$100,000; - Applying the payroll tax to earnings over \$400,000; - Raising the corporate tax rate from 21% to 28%; - Taxing capital gains as ordinary income for taxpayers having income over \$1 million;

+- Raising the top bracket from 36% to 39.6%; - Limiting reduction in tax liability from itemized deductions to no more than 28% of deductions; - Restoring the Pease limitation on itemized deductions for taxable incomes above \$400,000; - Phasing out the \$199A deduction for qualified business income above \$400,000; - Imposing a 15% minimum tax on corporate book income for C corporations with over \$100 million of book income; - Raising the tax rate on foreign profits; - Eliminating fossil fuel subsidies; and - Eliminating like-kind exchanges.

+The Biden proposals were estimated by the Urban-Brookings Tax Policy Center to raise approximately \$4 trillion over a decade, and to result in a reduction of the after-tax income of the top 1% of households by 17% (compared to a drop of 0.5% for bottom 80% of households).
 See Tax Foundation, Details and Analysis of Former Vice President Biden's Tax Proposals, Fiscal Fact #707 (April 2020); Jonathan Curry, Biden's Tax Plans Total \$4 Trillion in Tax Hikes, TPC Says, TAX NOTES (March 9, 2020).
 See generally Jennifer Epstein, Biden to Target Tax-Avoiding Companies Like Amazon With Minimum Federal Levy, BLOOMBERG (Dec.
-4, 2019) (outlining Biden proposal and estimated revenue impacts, including \$400 billion revenue over 10 years from the stepped-up basis proposal); The Biden Tax Plan: Budgetary, Distributional, and Economic Effects, TAX NOTES (Jan.
+4, 2019) (outlining Biden proposal and estimated revenue impacts, including \$400 billion revenue over 10 years from the steppedup basis proposal); The Biden Tax Plan: Budgetary, Distributional, and Economic Effects, TAX NOTES (Jan.
 24, 2020) (summarizing Penn Wharton Budget Model of revenue effects of Biden proposal, including \$204 billion revenue over 10 years from the stepped up basis proposal).
 The Biden campaign had previously also proposed eliminating the cap on the Social Security payroll tax (so that the 7.65% tax [6.2% Social Security, 1.45% Medicare] would apply on all wages, not just up to the \$132,900 limit [for 2019]).
 See Cooper, Biden Seeks Boost in Capital Gains, Corporate Tax Rates, TAX NOTES (Oct.
 24, 2019); Nitti, Reviewing The Democratic Candidates' Tax Plans: Joe Biden, FORBES (Sept.
 30, 2019).

-Biden's position on transfer tax rates and exclusions is not known.
-The Obama administration's budget proposal include making the 2009 estate, gift, GST, and gift tax parameters (45% rate, \$3.5 million exclusion for estate and GST taxes, and \$1 million exclusion for gift taxes).
+(2) Transfer Taxes.
+Biden's position on transfer tax rates and exclusions was unclear through much of the Presidential campaign.
+The Obama administration's budget "Greenbook" proposals, beginning in 2013, had included returning to the 2009 estate, gift, GST, and gift tax parameters (45% rate, \$3.5 million exclusion for estate and GST taxes, and \$1 million exclusion for gift taxes).
 The exclusion amounts were not indexed.
-Whether Biden would still propose those changes in light of the current situation is unknown.